Paul Frederick Brissenden

-Paul Frederick Brissenden (September 21, 1885 – November 29, 1974) was an American labor historian, who wrote on various labor issues in the first half of the 20th century.
+Paul Frederick Brissenden (September 21, 1885 – November 29, 1974) was an American labor historian who wrote on various labor issues in the first half of the 20th century.
 He is perhaps best known for his 1919 work on the Industrial Workers of the World, entitled The IWW: a Study of American Syndicalism.

 Biography

 Brissenden was born in Benzonia, Michigan, to parents James T. Brissenden and Retta Odell Lewis, both of whom were born in Ohio.
 His father worked as a farmer.
 He had two younger brothers, Louis and Richard, and a younger sister, Elizabeth.
 He earned his Master of Arts at the University of California in 1912, and completed his doctorate in political science at Columbia University in 1917 under supervision of Henry Rogers Seager.

 In 1914, Brissenden worked for the U.S. Commission on Industrial Relations.
 From 1915 to 1920, he worked for the U.S. Bureau of Labor Statistics.
 He also held position of professor of economics at Columbia University and New York University.

-Brissenden was married to wife Margaret Geer, and was a father of three sons, Donald, Arik, and Hoke.
-He died on November 29, 1974 in San Diego, California.
+Brissenden was married to Margaret Geer and the father of three sons.
+He died on November 29, 1974, in San Diego, California.